Convert Translator objects, Text objects, and

 convert objects into transient objects that ease the conversion process.

-They are never returned to the user: serialize()
+They are never returned to the user: serialize(), and

 Deserialization